What is Colorectal Cancer?

 Colorectal cancer can affect anyone, but your risk increases if you are older than 45.

 65% 5-year survival rate

-Black people are the most impacted by colorectal cancer, closely followed by American Indians and Alaska Natives.
-Black people have a ~20% higher colorectal cancer incidence rate than White people and the colorectal cancer mortality rate in Blacks is almost 40% higher than in Whites.
+American Indian/Alaska Native people are the most impacted by colorectal cancer, closely followed by Black people.
+Black people have a ~20% higher colorectal cancer incidence rate than White people and the colorectal cancer mortality rate is 44% higher in Black men and 31% higher in Black women than in White people.
 Additionally, people who live in rural areas have substantially higher colorectal cancer incidence rates than people who live in more urban places.

 *Note: All statistics are based on the U.S. population.

 Why?
 Increased colorectal cancer incidence and mortality among Black people reflect differences in their risk factors and healthcare access, including lower access to insurance, cancer screenings, and care.
 This means Black people’s colorectal cancer is often caught later when it is harder to treat.